 Try to avoid foods that are high in calories and low in nutrients.
 Reducing calorie intake at breakfast time and throughout the day may help a person lose weight.

 To cut down on calories, avoid adding sugar to breakfast foods.
 A healthy oatmeal breakfast can become a sugar-laden, high-calorie meal when a person adds lots of brown sugar.
 Select cereals that contain less sugar and avoid pancakes and pastries that contain lots of sugar.
+If you want to know how to get skinny fast, avoid sugar altogether to cut down on calories.

 Avoid Sugary Drinks